Bringing your child to a Child Therapist can be scary and stressful for both you and your child.

 This type of therapy uses dialogue and evaluation to help the client come to personal realizations about areas of their behavior or emotions that need to be challenged or changed.

 Cognitive Behavioral Therapy (CBT)

-Focuses on the thought process of and individual.
-Activities used will help the client identify and change problematic behavior through assignments, homework and behavior modification.
+Focuses on the thought process of and individual that creates behavior.
+Activities used will help the client identify and change problematic thoughts leading to behavior through assignments, homework and behavior modification.

 Play therapy enters into the child’s expression of emotions and behaviors through play.
 Play Therapy uses play tools as the medium to help the child identify emotions, problem solve and develop new behaviors.

 Sometimes knowing when to take your child to see a child therapist is not clear.
 A child can suddenly seem withdrawn, worried, stressed, sulky or tearful.
 Other times significant life events, the loss of a family member, friend, pet, divorce, a move, remarriage, a parent leaving on military deployment, or a major illness in the family, can cause stress that might lead to difficulties with your child's behavior, mood, sleep, appetite, academic or social functioning.
 If you feel that your child might have an emotional or behavioral coping difficulties with a life event, trust your parental instincts.
 And most likely if you are asking this question you already know it would be a good idea to consult with a professional.

 Signs that your child may benefit from Child Therapy include:

 Behavior problems of excessive anger, temper tantrums, or sudden bed wetting

 Being the victim of bullying or bullying other children